o-jasper/o-jasper.github.io/blog/pre_post/voting_power_for_decision.md

 `U` can be dependent on the current state.
 For instance for a 'conservative' `U`, any possibly lowering value is taken as very negative, making it very risk averse.
-However, i think this does not make sense, there are *reasons* for being conservative in cases, whereas building it into `U` means you just presume it.
+However, in my opinion this does not make sense; there are *reasons* for being conservative in cases, whereas building it into `U` means you just presume it.

 Three reasons being those diminishing returns, and ability to assess choices, and managing culture/ability in expansion.

-#### (2) Voting that pay just yourself isnt possible, &le;2 deciders
+#### (2) Voting that pay just yourself isnt possible, &ge;2 deciders
 Of course big changes may necessarily affect the voters themselves directly, so those are allowed, however for smaller ones, you should have to convince someone else.